 There are some slight differences made much easier by particular materials.
 If you like making heads with soft or 'plump' facial features, polymer clays which are highly elastic will work well.
 If you prefer to sculpt in slow built up stages, you may prefer working with two-part epoxy putties.

 Hands can add expression to a doll or figure pose or hold props for a scene.
 If you can make miniature hands, you can avoid trying to rebuild plastic and resin cast figures to make them more lifelike.
 Hands require good attention to proportions and pose, and tools that will allow you to work with very fine details on your chosen material.
 If you create various sets of hands in your working scale, you can make casts of the hands to easily create suitable hands for a range of characters, without beginning each sculpture from scratch.

-This tutorial shows three easy ways to pad the armature on a miniature doll.
-If you can make a head and hands you can create the rest of a full figure or doll by padding out a body over a wire armature.
+There are many ways to pad the armature on a miniature doll.
+If you can make a head and hands, you can create the rest of a full figure or doll by padding out a body over a wire armature.
 The same techniques work for creating a padded body with traditional porcelain doll parts.

 You may need a leg, a shapely ankle, or a roughened barefoot for a particular miniature scene.
 Feet are easier to sculpt than miniature hands, and if you don't like the idea of trying to sculpt tiny toes, just sculpt a shoe on the bottom of a leg.Continue to 5 of 7 below.

 How to wig your dollhouse doll has Information on wig fibers, wig caps, wig blocks and where to find online or in print wig making tutorials.
 You can give doll's and figures hair with a range of different fibers, from embroidery floss through to mohair, Tibetan lambswool, and viscose.
 Wigging figures is not particularly difficult, but you need to decide if you want one fixed hairstyle on a doll or the option of changing out hairstyles by using removable wigs.